GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ### No alternatives?
 In case that your linear regression assessment shows some violations, the end is not to come, yet.
 According to Zuur et al. (2007), the solutions to common problems are the following:

-* Violation of homogeneity (residuals vs. fitted values plot) without a pattern in the residual vs. observations (i.e. x values) plot: transform the y values or use generalised models
+* Violation of homogeneity (residuals vs. fitted values plot) without a pattern in the residual vs. observations (i.e. x values) plot: transform the y values or use generalized models
 * Violation of homogeneity (residuals vs. fitted values plot) with a pattern in the residual vs. observations (i.e. x values) plot: add non-linear terms of the independent variable
 * No violation of homogeneity (residuals vs. fitted values plot) but a pattern in the residual vs. observations (i.e. x values) plot: transform the x values or use additive modelling

-In general, adding interaction terms (more than one explanatory variable is required) might also be a solution.
+Before transforming your variables beyond recognition think about if you really need a linear regression for your data analysis task.
+In doubt use some other statistical method like generalized additive models.
+{: .notice--info}